 This graph was made using Excel.
 Notice how the axes are labeled, and the figure is numbered and titled (bold type) and the format is very simple, clear, and the data is obvious (avoid the temptation to add extra grid lines, 3D features, shadows, backgrounds, etc. Such "chartjunk" distracts your audience from the data, your main means of conveying scientific evidence.
 The legend (paragraph below or next to the graph) explains how the data were obtained.
+You can look surveyed to determine their education level and the number of cats in the household.

-You can look at any scientific paper for examples of legends.
+at any scientific paper for examples of legends.
 Note that all figures in your textbook also have legends.